Vision Vision Performance Resilience Community builds

 Ann Fogarty

-EVP and Head of Global Delivery
+Head of Global Delivery and COO of Investment Services

 State Street